hashPirate/SudokuSolver/README.md

 Use the fileinput version with files from here:https://github.com/grantm/sudoku-exchange-puzzle-bank The normal input versions can be individual sudokus pasted in this format (004073000780020030005800000960000000507000409000000026000009600020060073000730800)

+Update - this now falls back on a recursive backtracking algorithm cause my friend made fun of the 0.01